During your last few weeks and days of life, there are ways to manage the symptoms you might have.

 Support for carers

 Terminal restlessness can be distressing for carers to see.
 You might need to talk about your feelings if you’re distressed at seeing the person restless and confused.
-You can do this with the doctor, nurse or members of the palliative care team.
+You can do this with the doctor, nurse, or palliative care team members.

 You might have symptoms other than the ones we mention here.
 Different types of cancer affect different parts of the body.
 Even in the late stages of your cancer, your doctor might want to treat some of these changes.